Otto Warmbier, Virginia student freed by North Korea, dies, family says

 Yun learned about Warmbier's condition in a meeting a week before the release from the North Korean ambassador at the U.N. in New York.
 Yun then was dispatched to North Korea and visited Warmbier June 12 with two doctors and demanded his release on humanitarian grounds.

-His hometown had rallied around his family, wrapping school-color ribbons around trees and utility poles lining Wyoming's main road.
+Warmbier's hometown rallied around his family, wrapping school-color ribbons around trees and utility poles lining Wyoming's main road.
 People chanted "Otto Strong!" and "We love you!" after his father's news conference last week at the high school.

 On Monday evening, she said: "Otto will be dearly missed."